-This enables engineers to quickly develop applications that will run consistently across a large number of machines and software environments.
-It also eliminates many of the conflicts within teams that come from differences in tools and software.
+Engineers can use containers to quickly develop applications that run consistently across a large number of machines and software environments.
+The portability of containers eliminates many of the conflicts that come from differences in tools and software between functional teams.

 What is Docker?